pedscoffee/present/README.md

 ---

+## Settings Import/Export

+You can now **export** your settings (prompts, boilerplate, templates, macros, terminology, and pipeline steps) as a JSON file to share with colleagues or backup your configuration.
+To import settings, simply upload a previously exported JSON file.

+**How to Export:**

+1. Open the **Settings** panel (gear icon).
+2. Click the **Export Settings** button.
+3. A JSON file will be downloaded with all your configurations.

+**How to Import:**

+1. Open the **Settings** panel (gear icon).
+2. Click the **Import Settings** button.
+3. Select a previously exported JSON file to restore your configurations.

+> **Note:** Importing settings will overwrite your current configuration.
+Ensure you have a backup if needed.

+---

 ## SmartChart

 SmartChart is a live, AI-free panel that assembles template text as you type — no model generation required.
 It is useful for quickly building boilerplate-heavy note components (well-child checks, supportive care, injury visits) from a short typed one-liner.